cockroachdb/docs/v21.1/schema-update-alter-objects.md

 To change an existing object in a database schema, use the `ALTER` statement that corresponds to that object and the substatement that corresponds to the change that you would like to make to that object.

-For example, to change the name of an existing database, use `ALTER DATABASE oldname RENAME TO newname`.
+For example, to change the name of an existing database, use `ALTER DATABASE ...
+RENAME TO ...`.

 For best practices and examples for each object, see the following sections: